KXTE: Early years

-Alternative rock (1996–2022)
+Alternative rock era

-Three years later, in April 1996, Americom sold KFBI to American Radio Systems (ARS), where PD Mike Stern and GM Alan Gray changed the call letters to KXTE, flipped the station's format to alternative rock, and rebranded the station as “X 107.5”.
-ARS later merged with Infinity Broadcasting (forerunner to CBS Radio).
+Crescent Communications bought KFBI for $6 million in 1995.
+Within a year, it sold the station, along with KMZQ (100.5 FM) and KVEG (840 AM) to American Radio Systems (ARS) for $30 million.
+ARS realigned its four FM stations to target more specific demographics.
+Under new program director Mike Stern, the station flipped to alternative rock as KXTE "X107.5, Extreme Radio".
+The move was made because ARS found many of its listeners going to competing alternative outlet KEDG.
+It sold its properties to CBS Radio the next year.

-Stern stayed on KXTE until the station pulled him in November 2005, a month before he left terrestrial radio for Sirius Satellite Radio.
+Stern stayed on KXTE until the station pulled him in November 2005, a month before he left terrestrial radio for Sirius Satellite Radio, due to an early-expiring contract.
 He was replaced by Adam Carolla, which began airing on January 3, 2006, and ended on February 20, 2009.
 Dave Farra and Jason Mahoney, hosts of The Dave and Mahoney Morning Show, returned to the Las Vegas airwaves to take over mornings on April 20, 2009.
 On August 3, 2015, it was announced that Dave and Mahoney would re-locate from Las Vegas to CBS Radio sister station KHMX in Houston.
 On January 15, 2017, it was announced that the show would return to KXTE starting February 6.

-On February 2, 2017, CBS Radio announced it would merge with Entercom (now Audacy).
-The merger was approved on November 9, 2017, and was consummated on November 17.
+CBS Radio merged with Entercom in 2017.